-Each of our NEOs is eligible to participate in our Executive Incentive Bonus Plan ("Bonus Plan").
+Each of our NEOs is, and Dr. Smith, while she served as an executive officer was, eligible to participate in our Executive Incentive Bonus Plan ("Bonus Plan").
 The purpose of the Bonus Plan is to motivate and reward eligible officers and other designated employees for their contributions toward the achievement of certain performance goals.
-Each NEO is eligible to receive a performance bonus based on (1) the individual's target bonus, as a percentage of base salary, and (2) the percentage attainment of performance goals established by the compensation committee.
-On January 24, 2023, the Compensation Committee of the Board determined that the executive officers would receive no salary increase for 2023 and paid bonuses out at 98% of the corporate goal achievement.
+Each NEO is eligible to receive a performance bonus based on (1) the individual's target bonus, as a percentage of annual base salary, and (2) the percentage attainment of corporate performance goals established by the compensation committee in its sole discretion and communicated to each NEO.
+For 2023, the targets for each Named Executive Officer, as a percentage of base salary, were as follows: 50% for Dr. Thye, 40% for Mr. Ryan, 40% for Mr. Hannah, and 40% for Dr. Smith.
+On January 23, 2024, the compensation committee determined that the executive officers would receive no salary increase for 2024 and determined that 100% of the corporate objectives were achieved and 10% of the stretch corporate goals were achieved and therefore each of Dr. Thye, Dr. Ryan, and Mr. Hannah were entitled to be paid bonuses out at 110% of the corporate goal achievement.
+Dr. Ryan's bonus was paid on a prorated basis, due to Dr. Ryan's start date, September 1, 2023.
 In order to receive a performance bonus under the Bonus Plan, each executive officer must be employed by the Company as of the date of the bonus payout.
-All executive officers who terminated service with the Company prior to January 24, 2023 did not receive a performance bonus payout for 2022.
+All executive officers who terminated service with the Company prior to February 2, 2024 were not eligible to receive a performance bonus payout for 2023.